Content on this page requires a newer version of Adobe Flash Player.

 This site is dedicated to the hobby of astronomical observation.
 There is information here for the beginning to the advanced observer.
 The site covers many topics including choosing a telescope, finding objects in the night sky, and fascinating facts about the planets and other objects in the universe.

 The Perseid meteor shower takes place in mid August.
-While the Perseids usually peak somewhere between August 11 - 13 every year, shooting stars can often be seen a week or two before and after the peak date.
+While the Perseids usually peak somewhere between August 17-24 every year, shooting stars can often be seen a week or two before and after the peak date.
+The peak activity will be on August 13 2011.
 Known as the most brilliant of annual meteor showers, the Perseids, at its peak, can emit anywhere from 50 to 150 shooting stars an hour.
 More...

 Find a Star Party near you.